Writing, Rhetoric & Communications Program

 Writing, Rhetoric & Communications Program is one of only a few programs in the United States to address environmental literature and place-based professional and research writing.

 Writing, Rhetoric & Communications Program also addresses the literacy needs of the ESF campus.
 Through our research-based composition courses, close to 100 students each year gain writing and research skills.
 We teach core skills and practices of academic, professional writing through genres such as feasibility reports, slideware, social media, research essays, blogs, and websites.
 Writing, Rhetoric & Communications Program offers individual consultations for all stages of the academic writing process for all undergraduate students through the Writing Resource Center (WRC).
 Writing, Rhetoric & Communications Program Public Speaking Lab (PSL) supports undergraduate students by having trained tutors coach and critique presentations using a video recording lab.
+The Digital Storytelling Studio offers students the chance to rent free gear to create podcasts and videos that share their ideas and stories.
+Students can also take courses like “Digital Storytelling” to further explore their interests in the digital mediums.

 In addition to our minor and literacy services, Writing, Rhetoric & Communications Program leads in our community effort of ESF in High School.